dlt-hub/dlt/docs/website/docs/dlt-ecosystem/visualizations/understanding-the-tables.md

 ## Schema

 When you run the pipeline, dlt creates a schema in the destination database.
-The schema is a collection of tables that represent the data you loaded.
+The schema is a collection of tables that represent the data you loaded into the database.
 The schema name is the same as the `dataset_name` you provided in the pipeline definition.
 In the example above, we explicitly set the `dataset_name` to `mydata`, if you don't set it, it will be set to the pipeline name with a suffix `_dataset`.

+Be aware that the schema referred to in this section is distinct from the [dlt Schema](../../general-usage/schema.md).
+The database schema pertains to the structure and organization of data within the database, including table definitions and relationships.
+On the other hand, the "dlt Schema" specifically refers to the format and structure of normalized data within the dlt pipeline.

 ## Tables

 Each [resource](../../general-usage/resource.md) in your pipeline definition will be represented by a table in the destination.
-In the example above, we have one resource, `users`, so we will have one table, `users`, in the destination.
+In the example above, we have one resource, `users`, so we will have one table, `mydata.users`, in the destination. `mydata` is the schema name, and `users` is the table name.
 Here also, we explicitly set the `table_name` to `users`, if you don't set it, it will be set to the resource name.

 For example, we can rewrite the pipeline above as: